 Start by making the oat crumble.
 Normally crumbles are made with cold butter but I discovered that melted butter yields a better topping.
 By melting the butter, it mixes better with the ingredients and creates a lovely crust on the cake.
 When you use cold butter, if it's not fully incorporated with the dry ingredients, it can become dry.

 Set aside the crumble and make the cake.
 Simply mix the wet ingredients then add the dry ingredients, stirring just until mixed.
 If the flour is overworked, the cake can become tough.
-Pour half of the cake batter into the prepared pan and spread half of the crumble in an even layer.
-Fill the pan with the remaining batter and crumble and bake until a toothpick inserted in the center comes out clean.
+Pour the cake batter into the prepared pan and spread the crumble in an even layer.
+Bake the cake until a toothpick inserted in the center comes out clean.

 Serve the eggnog coffee cake warm or at room temperature.
-I loved the bits of pecans throughout the moist and light cake and the surprise center of the crumble.
+I loved the bits of pecans throughout the moist and light cake and the hints of nutmeg and cinnamon.
 The cake itself was the perfect amount of sweetness, unlike other coffeecakes that are loaded on sugar.
-Now I think it’s time for that eggnog!
+Now I think it's time for that eggnog!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.